What is a callus?

 What is a corn?

 Corns are a very localised thickening of the skin on the foot, often on the plantar, or bottom, surface of the foot.
 They form a small hard lump like a stone which digs into the soft tissues when pressure is applied, often causing significant pain and limiting weight bearing activity.
 They can be caused by tight shoes, bone spurs under the skin, or high peak pressure in an area of the foot due to altered biomechanics in walking.
 They usually cannot be filed away as they are beneath the skin.
-Fortunately they can be painlessly removed by me during a routine foot care appointment.
+Fortunately they can be painlessly removed during a routine foot care appointment and your feet will feel much better for it!